The 2020 SAG Award Nominations Are Here

 Advertisement

-The 26th annual SAGs will air live on TNT and TBS on Sunday, January 19 at 8 pm E.T.
+The 26th annual SAGs will air live on ET Canada on Sunday, January 19 at 8 pm E.T.

 Follow along as we reveal all the nominees below.